 What’s the best thing to do when you first arrive in Iceland early in the morning?
 You might think the correct answer is to go grab a coffee, eat breakfast, or maybe even sleep for a few hours to help you get over your jet lag, but you’d be wrong.
 The right answer (my answer) is to take a really short nap (about 90 minutes), get dressed, and go horseback riding!
+If you want to try something different on your next trip to Iceland, consider a horseback riding tour on Icelandic horses on lava fields with Íshestar.

 Like on my previous trip to Reykjavik, I opted to stay in a flat this time through AirBnb instead of a hotel.
 The flat was just off Frakkastígur and less than a five minute walk to Hotel Leifur Eiriksson.
 Why was this important?
 Because transfers for the two activities I had planned during my short stay included pick up from this hotel.
 Plus it was located in a different area of Reykjavik that I wanted to spend more time exploring.